doanminhphuc2011-debug/hcm-house-price-prediction/README.md

 adapted from Truong et al. (2020), *"Housing Price Prediction via Improved Machine Learning Techniques"* (Procedia Computer Science, 174, 433–442).

-Originally a coursework project (AIL303m, FPT University), refactored here into a modular, reusable codebase for portfolio purposes.
+Originally developed as part of the AIL303m course at FPT University, this project has been significantly refactored into a modular and reusable machine learning pipeline suitable for portfolio demonstration and further development.

 ## Introduction